cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 title: Deploy to Kubernetes
 id: deploy_to_kubernetes
 layout: docs
-description: Secretless Documentation
+description: Secretless Broker Documentation
 permalink: /docs/get_started/deploy_to_kubernetes
 ---

-To get started with Secretless, try working through this tutorial, which goes through deploying Secretless with a sample application that uses a PostgresSQL database for backend storage.
+To get started with the Secretless Broker, try working through this tutorial, which goes through deploying the Secretless Broker with a sample application that uses a PostgresSQL database for backend storage.

-We have chosen a PostgresSQL database as the target service for this tutorial, however the Secretless broker comes built-in with support for several other target services; check out our [reference](/docs/reference.html) for more info.
+We have chosen a PostgresSQL database as the target service for this tutorial, however the Secretless Broker comes built-in with support for several other target services; check out our [reference](/docs/reference.html) for more info.

 ## Table of Contents